 R. Schubert.
-Sonata in A minor for arpeggione and piano, D. 821 (arr. for cello)
+Sonata in A minor for arpeggione and piano, D. 821 (arr. for cello and string orchestra)

 W. A. Mozart.
 Symphony No. 25 in G minor, K. 183

 L. van Beethoven.
 Symphony No. 6 in F major, op.
 68 (“Pastorale“)

 Lithuanian-born cello virtuoso David Geringas belongs to the world’s classical music elite of our days.
 The artist’s incredibly wide repertoire, spanning from early Baroque to contemporary music, highlights his extraordinary curiosity, uniquely high level of technical mastery and intrinsic flexibility.
 D. Geringas’ intellectual precision, stylistic versatility, intuitive sense of melody and tones brought him special respect and recognition around the world.
 After winning Gold Medal at the international Tchaikovsky Competition in 1970, the 24-year-old cellist, most loved student of the legendary cellist Mstislav Rostropovich, opened the doors of the world's most famous concert halls.
 Since 2000 D. Geringas has also been performing more and more frequently as a conductor.

 Tonight, D. Geringas together with the Lithuanian State Symphony Orchestra will perform as many as three works on the stage, in two different roles: he will play cello as a soloist in Franz Schubert's (1797–1828) Sonata in A minor, and will later also stand on the conductor's rostrum – the Lithuanian State Symphony Orchestra conducted by D. Gering will perform Wolfgang Amadeus Mozart's (1756–1791) Symphony no. 25 in G minor and Ludwig van Beethoven's Symphony No. 6 in F major.